caspervanbavel/s2cnn/install.md

 pip install git+https://github.com/caspervanbavel/lie_learn.git
 ```

 You need to set the path to your local nvrtc (for cuda 11.1) using an environment variable:
+*NOTE: I am not sure if this is actually necessary.*

 `NVRTC_DLL="C:\ProgramData\Miniconda3\envs\cuda11\Lib\site-packages\torch\lib\nvrtc64_111_0.dll"`